 As you embark on this journey to enhance your well-being, remember that starting gradually, consulting professionals, and staying hydrated are key tenets to a successful and fulfilling exercise routine.

-Be sure to talk to your doctor and heed any of their medical advice before starting a cardio program.
+Remember to talk to your doctor and follow their medical advice before starting a cardio program.
+With the right guidance, you can safely and effectively improve your health through exercise.